awsdocs/amazon-ec2-user-guide/doc_source/placement-groups.md

 ## Cluster Placement Groups<a name="placement-groups-cluster"></a>

 A cluster placement group is a logical grouping of instances within a single Availability Zone\.
 A placement group can span peered VPCs in the same region\.
+The chief benefit of a cluster placement group, in addition to a 10 Gbps flow limit, is the non\-blocking, non\-oversubscribed, fully bi\-sectional nature of the connectivity\.
+In other words, all nodes within the placement group can talk to all other nodes within the placement group at the full line rate of 10 Gpbs flows and 25 aggregate without any slowing due to over\-subscription\.

 Cluster placement groups are recommended for applications that benefit from low network latency, high network throughput, or both, and if the majority of the network traffic is between the instances in the group\.
 To provide the lowest latency and the highest packet\-per\-second network performance for your placement group, choose an instance type that supports enhanced networking\.
 For more information, see [Enhanced Networking](enhanced-networking.md)\.